chrisant996/clink/docs/clink.md

 By default, pressing <kbd>Tab</kbd> performs completion the same way that bash does on Unix and Linux.
 When you press <kbd>Tab</kbd>, Clink finds matches for how to complete the word at the cursor.
 It automatically inserts the longest common prefix shared by the possible completions.
 If you press <kbd>Tab</kbd> again, it also lists the possible completions.

-If you install Clink with "Use enhanced defaults" or if you set [`clink.default_bindings`](#default_bindings) to use "windows" defaults, then pressing <kbd>Tab</kbd> cycles through the possible completions, replacing the word with the next possible completion each time.
+If you install Clink with "Use enhanced defaults" or if you set <code><a href="#default_bindings">clink.default_bindings</a></code> to use "windows" defaults, then pressing <kbd>Tab</kbd> cycles through the possible completions, replacing the word with the next possible completion each time.

 Pressing <kbd>Ctrl</kbd>-<kbd>Space</kbd> shows an interactive list of possible completions.
 You can use the arrow keys to choose which completion to insert, and you can type to filter the list.  <kbd>Enter</kbd> inserts the selected completion, or <kbd>Space</kbd> inserts the selected completion and makes sure a space follows it to allow typing a next argument.